LoopKit/loopdocs/docs/loop-3/displays_v3.md

     - **Omnipod** users should not worry if the reservoir display is blank.
 Pods do not report or track insulin remaining until their reservoirs get below 50 units remaining.
 When a pod is deactivated, the reservoir history for that pod is no longer displayed.
     - **Medtronic** users will have reservoir history displayed in 5-minute increments, unless Loop has been having communication issues.

 * **Non-Pump Insulin**: The user can enter insulin taken by another method such as inhaled or by injection.
-The user can choose a different insulin model than that is use with the pump.
+The user can choose a different insulin model than used by the pump.
 This is explained further at this [link](features.md#non-pump-insulin).

 !!! abstract "Previous Pod Insulin History"
-    For those who want to delete some recorded insulin near the end of a pod because the site was not absorbing properly, this must now been done in Apple Health.
+    For those who want to delete some recorded insulin near the end of a pod because the site was not absorbing properly, this can be done in Apple Health.

+    Before attempting that modification, please read this entire section on [Loop and Apple HealthKit](../faqs/algorithm-faqs.md#how-does-loop-use-apple-healthkit) in detail.

+    Pay special attention to [Insulin and Apple HealthKit](../faqs/algorithm-faqs.md#insulin-and-apple-healthkit)

 ### Carbohydrate Chart